A. A. Ewing

-A. A. Ewing was an American football player and coach.
+A. A. Ewing was an American college football player and coach.
 He served as the second head football coach at Northwestern University, coaching one season in 1894 and compiling a record of 4–5.
 Ewing attended classes at the University of Chicago in 1894 while he was coach at Northwestern and also played for the Chicago Maroons football team that season.